The 8 Best Teas For Reducing Inflammation

 Versus Arthritis also found that rose hips block certain enzymes that breakdown cartilage and cause increased inflammation.
 The vitamin C in rose hip tea also contains antioxidants that prevent oxidative stress (12).
 In addition, the Arthritis Foundation cites research showing rose hips were more effective than a placebo in treating symptoms of rheumatoid arthritis including inflammation and joint stiffness (13).

 You can brew rose hip tea using fresh blooms from the garden and steeping them in boiling water.
-Alternatively, you can find pre-packages loose leaf tea options as well as tea bags to take your inflammation-fighting tea on the road.
+Alternatively, you can find pre-packaged loose leaf tea options like the Organic Rosehip Tea in our shop as well as tea bags to take your inflammation-fighting tea on the road.

 Decrease Inflammation With Tea